tsmethurst/node-red-contrib-envirophat/README.md

 npm install node-red-contrib-envirophat
 ```

-Note that you will need to restart Node-RED before the quadkey node will be loaded.
+Note that you will need to restart Node-RED before the node will be loaded.
 On Raspberry Pi, you can do this with:

 ```
 node-red-stop && node-red-start